ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 ## Providing Non-Plugin Class Instances

-The `PluginManager` also allows for providing non-plugin class instandces, that can be required by plugin classes via the `@PluginManager.requires` decorator.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} also allows for providing non-plugin class instandces, that can be required by plugin classes via the [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator.
 This can be useful for providing specific functionality to plugin classes that cannot or should not be implemented as a plugin class.

-This is done by the PluginManager's `provide()` method.
+This is done by the PluginManager's [provide](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html#provide){target="_new`} method.
 This method takes a string argument that specifies the path to the provided function and the class instance itself.

 ```python title="Providing a Non-Plugin Class Instance"
 from acme.runtime.PluginSupport import *